AnupRijal/Leetcode_Solution-/README.md

 - **Day 16**: 1784.
 Check if Binary String Has at Most One Segment of Ones
 - **Day 17**: 757.
 Set Intersection Size At Least Two
 - **Day 18**:2580.
 Count Ways to Group Overlapping Ranges
+- **Day 19**: 2294.
+Partition Array Such That Maximum Difference Is K

 # Connect with Me